Lightning Oak

 Peace on Earth" '94 It's still

-early in the sO
+early in the season so

 I may still 'wack' a symbol in the weeds this year. |